Restoring trust in graduate qualifications

 In the age of AI, employers need assurance that graduates have genuinely earned their degrees.
 Assured Assessment™ certifies that universities maintain rigorous, in-person assessment standards.

-Since the explosion of generative AI in late 2022, students can produce passing-quality assignments, essays, and even exam answers using tools like ChatGPT.
+Since the explosion of generative AI in late 2022, students are producing passing-quality assignments, essays, and even exam answers using tools like ChatGPT.
 The result: degrees that no longer guarantee competence.

 80%

-of students estimated to be using AI to cheat
+of students estimated by senior academics to be using AI to cheat

 7%